lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 # Elegans-AI
 This is the repository of the journal paper:
-### ElegansAI: how the connectome of a living organism could model artificial neural networks.
+### Elegans-AI: how the connectome of a living organism could model artificial neural networks.
 Francesco Bardozzo, Andrea Terlizzi, Claudio Simoncini, Pietro Lio ́, Roberto Tagliaferri
 <br>Neurone Laboratory, University of Salerno, IT
 <br>Computer Laboratory, University of Cambridge, UK